alexstrive/Design-Patterns-in-TypeScript/README.md

 ## Usage
 To start project, you need type in console next command:

-`npm start` - Updates, compiles and runs project
+`npm start` - Update, compile and run project

+Also you can use:

-`npm run update` - Updates npm packages
+`npm run update` - Update npm packages

-`npm run compile` - Compiles project
+`npm run compile` - Compile project

-`npm run compile-watch` - Compile, watch and repeat process. _Only for development purposes!_
+`npm run compile-watch` - Compile and watch for changes

 ## List of Design Patterns